MPAS-Dev/compass/docs/users_guide/ocean/suites.rst

 Test suites
 ===========

-The ocean core currently includes 5 :ref:`test_suites` that can be used to run a series of ocean test cases and optionally compare them against a baseline run of the same tests.
+The ocean core currently includes 16 :ref:`test_suites` that can be used to run a series of ocean test cases and optionally compare them against a baseline run of the same tests.
+Several are described below but several are missing from the documentation and should be added.

 .. _ocean_suite_nightly: